 Some Things Don’t Change

-I’ve spent 16 years in the cosmetic industry as a natural cosmetic brand owner, innovator, product developer, and professional speaker on the topic of natural cosmetics.
+I’ve spent 18 years in the cosmetic industry as a natural cosmetic brand owner, innovator, product developer, consultant, and professional speaker on the topic of natural cosmetics.
 I’ve developed hundreds of products for my own natural cosmetics brands and for other clients as an innovation and product development consultant.

 Natural Is Still Booming but…